 In almost all accounts I’ve read of Severalls, be they by staff or patients, one of the most common motifs is the hospital’s grounds.
 Many patients speak not just of their calming effect, but also of their contribution towards recovery.
 I find it particularly sad that so few hospitals now make provision for some kind of garden or rest area.

 Only today, for instance, I took my grandmother to Oldchurch Hospital for an MRI, yet when we went in search of some fresh air, the best on offer was a car park.
 Indeed, it has only been at Harold Wood, where my grandfather was treated over ten years ago, that I’ve encountered a hospital willing to make any kind of concession to nature.
-Even though it amounted to little more than a few square metres of grass and flowers, it made such a difference to him to be able to sit somewhere peaceful, if only for a few minutes.
+Even though it amounted to little more than a few square metres of grass and flowers, he clearly valued the ability to sit somewhere peaceful, if only for a few minutes.

-These asylums were founded largely upon a belief in the importance of fresh air, space and nature - and I find it rather sad that this ideal has now been abandoned almost in its entirety, particularly given the emerging research about the impact of nature on wellbeing.
-What was once known intuitively and informed these buildings original design and location was lost somewhat as the sites became overdeveloped; and remained lost in the design of replacement services in the community.
+These asylums were founded largely upon a belief in the importance of fresh air, space and nature - and I find it sad that this ideal has now been abandoned almost in its entirety, particularly given the emerging research about the impact of nature on wellbeing.
+What was once known intuitively, and informed these buildings original design and location, was lost somewhat as the sites became overdeveloped; and remains lost in the design of replacement services in the community.

 "..Getting lost in the lovely grounds..
 There was plenty of places to look and come to terms with one’s feelings, whereas the new mental hospitals they just haven’t got the facilities.
 They’ve got tiny gardens, which are locked often.
 You don’t have the space.
 It was an asylum, so that in the grounds, you know, you were safe.
 It was an asylum, and yet you were free."